frostbone25/Unity-Planar-Shadows/README.md

 4. ***NEW:*** Works with baked lighting.
 Using light probes, it computes the dominant direction of light.

 ### Disadvantages
-1. Only works on planar/flat surfaces *(Does not work on sloped or complex surfaces)*.
+1. **Only works on planar/flat surfaces** *(Does not work on sloped or complex surfaces)*.
 2. Only hard shadows.
 3. Uses Stencil.
 But, It is not a big deal nowadays because mobile devices are support it.
+4. The shadow will slide around with the baked lighting approach as new dominant sources of light change.

 ### TODO:
 1. Fix issue of the shadows disapearing when the main mesh disapears from the camera frustum.